TAX AND PENSIONS

 Through your banking app

-Once you have signed in to your HMRC online account you can select the ‘pay by bank account’ option, which will direct you to your online or mobile banking app to approve a payment to ‘HMRC Shipley’.
+Another quick option for paying your Self Assessment bill is through your mobile or desktop banking app.
+Once logged into your HMRC online account, you can select the ‘pay by bank account’ option, which will direct you to your online or mobile banking app to approve a payment to ‘HMRC Shipley’.

 Bank or building society